Akashdtech/Emotion-Detection-DL/README.md

 # Emotion-Detection-DL
-This project implements a deep learning pipeline for Facial Emotion Recognition using the FER2013 dataset.
+This code incorporates a deep learning pipeline for Facial Emotion Recognition using the FER2013 dataset.
 The model classifies facial expressions into one of seven categories, leveraging convolutional neural networks (CNNs) for image-based emotion classification.
 Below is a summary of the code:

     Data Loading and Exploration:
         The dataset is loaded from the FER2013 CSV file.